agourlay/post-on-my-fridge/Readme.md

 A single page web app built displays the content of a fridge and subscribes to notifications for the current fridge.

-The backend is a non blocking rest API that manages CRUD and notification operations.
+The backend is a non blocking rest API that manages CRUD and pushed notifications.

 When an action such as creating or moving a post is called on a fridge, a notification about the new state is sent via Server Sent Event to all the current fridge´s clients.

 This technique allows near real time collaboration on a fridge.

-## Installation
+## Setup

-This is full-stack application, you need a postgreSQL and SBT to build the project.
+This is full-stack application, you need SBT to build it and a postgreSQL instance to run it.

-I have provided my nginx configuration in the [misc](https://github.com/agourlay/post-on-my-fridge/blob/master/misc/nginx.conf) folder, it assumes that the application runs on 127.0.0.1:8080

-The easiest way to deploy the project is to build and run a fatjar using sbt
+The easiest way to deploy the project on a server is to build and run a fatjar.

 ```sh
 sbt assembly
 java -jar pomf-api.jar &
 ```
+I have provided my nginx configuration in the [misc](https://github.com/agourlay/post-on-my-fridge/blob/master/misc/nginx.conf) folder, it assumes that the application runs on 127.0.0.1:8080

 ## Licence